Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_mi_ad_auth_arm_template/_index.md

     --parameters azuredeploy.parameters.json
     ```

-    > **NOTE: The deployment time for this scenario can take ~20-25min**
+    > **Note:** The deployment time for this scenario can take ~20-25min.

-    > **NOTE: If you receive an error message stating that the requested VM size is not available in the desired location (as an example: 'Standard_D8s_v3'), it means that there is currently a capacity restriction for that specific VM size in that particular region.
+    > **Note:** If you receive an error message stating that the requested VM size is not available in the desired location (as an example: 'Standard_D8s_v3'), it means that there is currently a capacity restriction for that specific VM size in that particular region.
 Capacity restrictions can occur due to various reasons, such as high demand or maintenance activities.
 Microsoft Azure periodically adjusts the available capacity in each region based on usage patterns and resource availability.
-To continue deploying this scenario, please try to re-run the deployment using another region.**
+To continue deploying this scenario, please try to re-run the deployment using another region.

 - Once Azure resources have been provisioned, you will be able to see them in the Azure portal.
 At this point, the resource group should have **12 various Azure resources** deployed (If you chose to deploy Azure Bastion, you will have **13 Azure resources**).